imbforge/NGSpipe2go/pipelines/ChIPseq/README.md

 ### The pipelines includes
 - raw data quality control with FastQC, BamQC and MultiQC.
 - adapter trimming with Cutadapt (optional)
-- mapping reads or read pairs to the reference genome using bowtie2 (default) or bowtie1.
+- mapping reads or read pairs to the reference genome using bowtie2.
 - filter out multimapping reads from bowtie2 output with samtools (performed in parallel pipeline branch).
 - identify and remove duplicate reads with Picard MarkDuplicates (performed in parallel pipeline branch).
 - generation of bigWig tracks for visualisation of alignment with deeptools bamCoverage.
 For single end design, reads are extended to the average fragment size.